MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 19. In the Add a client secret window, enter a description, and configure your desired expiration settings.

+   > [!NOTE]
- **Important note:** this is the password that will be used when creating your migration endpoint.
+   > This is the password that will be used when creating your migration endpoint.
 It is extremely important that you copy this password to your clipboard and or copy this password to secure/secret password safe location.
 This is the only time you will be able to see this password!
 If you do somehow lose it or need to reset it, you can log back into our Azure portal, go to App registrations, find your migration app, select Secrets & certificates and create a new secret for your app.

 20. Now that you have successfully created the migration application and secret, you will need to consent to the application.
 To consent to the application, go back to the Azure Active Directory landing page, click on Enterprise applications in the left navigation, find your migration app you just created, select it, and select Permissions on the left navigation.